A BENIGN CONSPIRACY

 Rather is showing the end of the turn onto Elm Street as "the spot where the President was shot."
 This does not match any official location for a shot, but it does give the TSBD shooter an opportunity for a frontal shot.

-Other Accounts of the Forehead Wound
+Other Accounts of a Forehead Wound

 We also have a number of other accounts of a forehead wound, from Assistant Press Secretary Malcolm Kilduff (who announced Kennedy's death at the Parkland Hospital Press Conference, apparently describing what Dr. Burkley had told him about "a bullet right in the head"), White House photographer Joe O'Donnell (describing autopsy images he had seen), Dr. Charles Crenshaw (one of the Parkland doctors who treated Kennedy, describing a wound he saw in person), Navy Corpsman Dennis David (who saw purported autopsy images taken by William Pitzer), and Quentin Schwinn (a graduating photography student purportedly shown an autopsy photograph as part of a CIA recruitment pitch):